 David earned a Ph.D. in Religious Studies from Trinity College of the Bible and Trinity Theological Seminary.
 His Master’s degree is in modern American literature from the University of California at Berkeley and he holds a BA in Political Science and Journalism from San Diego State University.

-Study types include concept and product testing, package design, advertising/messaging research, pricing, legal/claims, and customer satisfaction.
+Her study types include concept and product testing, package design, advertising/messaging research, pricing, legal/claims, and customer satisfaction.

 Prior to joining Merrill Research, Tameka was a senior analyst at Nationwide Financial and Nationwide Property and Casualty companies.
-She also worked in various locations in the Southeast including Market Perspectives, CMI, TNS and Marketing Workshop
+She also worked in various locations in the Southeast including Market Perspectives, CMI, TNS and Marketing Workshop.

-Tameka works across several technology industry sectors including Semiconductors, Security, Printers/scanners/projectors and Medical
+Tameka works across several technology industry sectors including Semiconductors, Security, Printers/scanners/projectors and Medical.

 Michael Rinck has been with Merrill Research for almost 25 years.
 His current position is VP of Data Processing.
 With that, he brings 30 years of experience in data processing and survey programming.
 He has extensive knowledge in questionnaire design, statistical analysis, multivariate analysis, and tabulation.

 Prior to joining Merrill Research & Associates, Michael was Service Bureau Manager at Survox (CfMC) and a project researcher at Bruzzone Research Company.
 He earned his Bachelor of Science degree in Mathematics and Statistics followed by a master’s degree in Statistics at California State University at Hayward.